 I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 Venice is defined by the sea.
-Indeed, it is rumoured her gondoliers are born with webbed feet, to help them walk on water.
-It is only natural, then, for seafood to feature heavily on any menu.
+Indeed, it is rumoured that its gondoliers are born with webbed feet to help them walk on water.
+It is only natural then for seafood to feature heavily on any menu.

 To see the abundance of seafood in Venice, visit the Rialto markets as the first light of day breaks over the city.
-Stalls groan under the weight of all the sea has to offer: fish of every size and colour, crabs, shellfish, sea snails, sea urchins, mussels; the variety is truly amazing.
+Stalls groan under the weight of all the sea has to offer: fish of every size and colour, crabs, shellfish, sea snails, sea urchins and mussels; the variety is truly amazing.
 I couldn’t recognise much of what was on sale.
-Besides the offerings of the sea, there are also fresh water fishes (including eels), the best which come, or so the stall-holders told me, from Lake Garda.
+Besides the offerings of the sea, there are also fresh water fish (including eels), the best which come (or so the stall-holders told me) from Lake Garda.

 Along with the seafood, the vegetable and fruits make a colourful display.
 Venice might rise from the sea, but the Veneto boasts a large and lush hinterland where market gardens abound, producing an incredible array of vegetables.
 Some of the more famous are the asparagus from Bassano di Grappa, the deep crimson radicchio, and purple artichokes from the Venetian island Sant’ Erasmo.